Reporting & Taxes

 Actually, it’s pretty straightforward.
 Washington doesn’t tax corporate or personal income like most states.
 Instead, the state taxes gross receipts.
 The more a company makes, the less it pays in taxes compared to states with more aggressive strategies like a tax on corporate income.

-Most of the tax classifications are below one percent and there is a threshold where small companies and startups don’t have to pay these taxes, but merely fill out their quarterly reports to the Department of Revenue.
+Most of the tax classifications are below one percent and there is a threshold where small companies and startups don’t have to pay these taxes, though they must still file their quarterly reports to the Department of Revenue.
 Many companies can also take advantage of tax credits and exemptions that lower the overall B&O tax bill.

 SALES TAX.
 Businesses collect sales taxes from customers for most retail products, construction activities and some services.
 The sales tax is destination-based, meaning businesses charge the tax rate for the location where the product or service is delivered.